Ethan23p/agent-dashboard/_context/project_contents.md

         else:
             logger.warning("Attempted to add interaction, but no active session.")

-    # --- History Preparation for Agent and View ---
     def get_agent_history_for_active_session(self) -> List[PromptMessageMultipart]:
-        """
-        Constructs the conversation history for the agent from the active session record.
+        """Constructs the conversation history for the agent from the active session.""" active_session = self.get_active_session()
-        This includes all user and assistant turns.
-        """
-        active_session = self.get_active_session()
         if not active_session:
             return []

         history: List[PromptMessageMultipart] = []
         for interaction in active_session.interactions:
-            # Only include interactions that are lists of PromptMessageMultipart
             if isinstance(interaction.contents, list) and all(isinstance(item, PromptMessageMultipart) for item in interaction.contents): history.extend(interaction.contents)
         return history